-If you wish to be considered for our fall issue, please submit no later than midnight (PST) on Saturday, January 31, 2015.
+To be considered for our spring issue, you must have submitted your work no later than midnight (PST) on Saturday, January 31, 2015.

 For our next issue, an Editor's Prize will be awarded in the amount of $200.00 to the submission we find the most inspiring, jarring, outstanding, or just downright brilliant.
 Additional prizes in the amounts of $75.00 and $50.00 will be awarded to the first two runners up.
 There is, amazingly, no fee to enter!
 Please read the guidelines below carefully before submitting.
 On behalf of everyone here at Switchback, thank you for considering us!

 General Guidelines OR Things You’ll Want to Know about Us Quickly